 Our reviewer Alexander Hartley recently came back for watching ‘Cut’, the site specific show at Underbelly Med Quad.
 While raving about various aspects of the show, he put a particular emphasis on the blackouts – namely how truly ‘black’ they were.
 ‘You would close your eyes and open them, and it wouldn’t make any difference!’.

 Congratulations on your best blackouts Cut, and enjoy the rest of your run!

 Day 4: August 8th – ‘Ability for two shows to forget Horatio ON THE SAME DAY’

 This is a strange one, so hear me out.
 After catching a rather superb Callisto at the Pleasance Dome from 11:50am, almost 12 hours later I was treated to the equally superb Yuri, currently playing at Underbelly Cowgate.
-Both shows, due to some stroke of artistic imagination, included an off the cuff reference to the Hamlet line: ‘heaven Earth, philosophy’.
+Both shows, due to some stroke of artistic imagination, included an off the cuff reference to the Hamlet line: ‘There are more things in heaven and Earth, Than are dreamt of in your philosophy’.

 My body went cold – the same line, referenced twice, in two different plays, on the same day.
 Why would they appear?
 Was it a coincidence?
 Is there such a thing as coincidence?